tybottorff/bottorffdocs/notes/literature_notes.md

  - avoidance of crossreactive T cells (engineering T cells to recognize neoantigen and not WT healthy tissue antigen): **position of amino acid substitution in neoantigen peptide matters as when mutation occurs at anchor position affinity of WT and mutant peptides to HLA are similar**
 # Induction of T cell exhaustion by JAK1/3 inhibition in the treatment of alopecia areata
  - alopecia areata is an autoimmune disease caused by T cell-mediated destruction of the hair follicle
- - JAK1/3 inhibitors disrupt γc cytokine signaling (important for T cell development, activation, homeostasis), selectively induces T cell exhaustion to help treat this autoimmune disease
+ - JAK1/3 inhibitors disrupt γc cytokine signaling (important for T cell development, activation, homeostasis), selectively induces T cell exhaustion to help treat this autoimmune disease, so **JAK/STAT perhaps negatively associates with T cell exhaustion, i.e. for connecting to AbATE ATAC results of JAK/STAT being up in CD127+ vs. DN**
 # Inhibition of IL-25/IL-17RA improves immune-related adverse events of checkpoint inhibitors and reveals antitumor activity
  - mouse model
  - prednisolone, anti IL-6, anti-TNFα, anti-IL-25 (IL-17E), and anti-IL-17RA all reduce irAEs in mice but only anti-IL25/17-RA also exert antitumor activity (and others actually add to tumor burden)